 Manipur Inaugurates First Bio-Input Resource Centre to Promote Natural Farming

-IMPHAL WEST, September 4, 2025: Manipur took a significant step towards sustainable agriculture today with the inauguration of its first Bio-Input Resource Centre (BRC) at Khurkhul Makha Leikai.
-The center, established under the National Mission on Natural Farming (NMNF), was officially opened by Shri A.K.
+IMPHAL WEST, September 4, 2025: Manipur marked a major milestone in its efforts to promote sustainable agriculture with the inauguration of the state's first Bio-Input Resource Centre (BRC) at Khurkhul Makha Leikai in Imphal West district.
+The centre, established under the National Mission on Natural Farming (NMNF), was inaugurated by A.K.
 Sinha, IAS, Principal Secretary (Agriculture), Government of Manipur.

 Manipur Inaugurates First Bio-Input Resource Centre to Promote Natural Farming

-The inauguration ceremony saw a strong turnout from the local farming community, signaling widespread support for the initiative.
-Dignitaries present at the event included Shri Peter Salam, Director of Agriculture; Shri S. Kennedy, District Agriculture Officer, Imphal West; and Shri I. Shanta Singh, Pradhan of Khurkhul GP.
-Their participation underscored the government's commitment to supporting farmer-centric growth.
+The inauguration ceremony witnessed enthusiastic participation from farmers and members of the local community, reflecting growing interest in sustainable agricultural practices.
+Senior officials and dignitaries present on the occasion included Peter Salam, Director of Agriculture; S. Kennedy, District Agriculture Officer, Imphal West; and I. Shanta Singh, Pradhan of Khurkhul Gram Panchayat.

 ALSO READ: Kuki Village Volunteers Rejects NH-02 Reopening in Exchange for SoO Extension, Announces Boycott of Kuki-Zo Council